Universe (role-playing game): Task Resolution

+Spacecraft, Robots and Equipment

+Equipment

-Spacecraft, Robots and EquipmentEquipmentDifferent levels of technological development are given as different "Civ Levels" from 1 to 8, corresponding to centuries of Earth's history, from 1600 to 2300.
+Different levels of technological development are given as different "Civ Levels" from 1 to 8, corresponding to centuries of Earth's history, from 1600 to 2300.
 Thus a Civ Level 6 Geo Scanner is a 25 kg backpack-borne device that takes an hour to use, while the Civ Level 8 version is handheld at 7 kg, takes half as long to use, and additionally provides the user with a +2 to his/her Geology Skill level.
 A "portable business computer" weighs in at 10 kg.

 Handheld laser weapons exist at higher Civ Levels, but they are not much more powerful than 20th Century projectile weapons.
-There are also stun-ray pistols and reasonably effective tranq-dart guns (both of which, if used against an alien with the wrong kind of body chemistry, can have wildly unpredictable effects).VehiclesGround vehicles include a "Crawler" ATV that can use either wheels or telescoping legs, as well as the nuclear powered Mobile Lab - a three-section articulated menagerie-on-wheels.
+There are also stun-ray pistols and reasonably effective tranq-dart guns (both of which, if used against an alien with the wrong kind of body chemistry, can have wildly unpredictable effects).

+Vehicles

+Ground vehicles include a "Crawler" ATV that can use either wheels or telescoping legs, as well as the nuclear powered Mobile Lab - a three-section articulated menagerie-on-wheels.
 The "Amphibian" is a wheeled ATV that can travel over land and under water like a submarine.

 Marine vehicles include a Flexi Craft, which uses "eel-like motion" to travel across the surface and the Reef Walker, which walks along the bottom of the sea on telescoping legs.

+Air vehicles include the stereotypical turbine-powered flying car of the future; a 12 passenger, nuclear powered ornithopter; and low-altitude anti-grav flyers.

+Robots

-Air vehicles include the stereotypical turbine-powered flying car of the future; a 12 passenger, nuclear powered ornithopter; and low-altitude anti-grav flyers.RobotsRobots take the form of several different chassis ranging in size from 45 to 1020 kg, which are customized by the installation of systems.
+Robots take the form of several different chassis ranging in size from 45 to 1020 kg, which are customized by the installation of systems.
 Different chassis have different hardware and software capacities ("points"); the systems take up increasingly more of these chassis points as the systems increase in power and sophistication.
 For example, a Spacecraft Tech repair system takes up 3 Hardware Points and 1 Software Point.
 Certain systems either allow the robot to perform a specific skill (e.g. repair, weapons, pilot, close attack, language translation) or, if assisting a human, increase the human's effective skill level.
 Other systems feature a specific piece of equipment (grenade launcher, jet pack, force field generator, mining system).
-Still other, more "software point"-intensive systems enhance a robot's basic AI, some even allowing it to spontaneously offer high-level analyses and learn from experience (i.e. earn EPs through skill use like a human character).SpacecraftSpacecraft travel within a star system using fission engines fueled by "radioactives", which generally must be purchased at starports.
-The rule book supplies formulas for computing travel times between planets given different levels of constant acceleration/deceleration from 1g to 5g.
+Still other, more "software point"-intensive systems enhance a robot's basic AI, some even allowing it to spontaneously offer high-level analyses and learn from experience (i.e. earn EPs through skill use like a human character).